openboxes/openboxes/README.md

 #google.analytics.enabled = false
 #google.analytics.webPropertyID = <Google Analytics Key>
 ```

+NOTE: If you are running in development mode with a copy of an existing production database, you will need to
+instruct the application to not setup test fixtures automatically by uncommenting the above property:
+openboxes.fixtures.enabled=false

 ##### Compile or "upgrade" grails version and plugins for grails
 Either of these actions should start the dependency resolution process.